melnock/barn-management-frontend/README.md

 ## Set-Up

-Fork and Clone this repository.
+Fork and Clone this repository and [this repository](https://github.com/melnock/barn-management-api "this repository").

+Follow instructions to set-up the API.

+Run `npm start`